What’s Causing Your Faucet to Drip?

 Fixing any of these leaks can save you 10% on your monthly water bill.

 Because dripping faucets can waste such a significant amount of water, not fixing them can have a huge impact on the environment.
-By not taking care of a problem with your Boston home’s faucet, you’re wasting money and a valuable resource.
+By not taking care of a problem with your home’s faucet, you’re wasting money and a valuable resource.

 So Why is Your Faucet Dripping?